Citizen Science and Community-Based Monitoring

 Uncertainty characterization

 Given the inherent uncertainties in citizen science data, characterizing and communicating uncertainty is essential.
-The Technical Guidance on Biophysical Modelling describes approaches for assessing uncertainty, including "uncertainty matrices, which outline possible sources of uncertainty for each model"[25].
-For citizen science data, uncertainty characterization should address:
+The Technical Guidance on Biophysical Modelling describes approaches for assessing uncertainty, including "uncertainty matrices, which outline possible sources of uncertainty for each model"[20].
+For citizen science data, uncertainty characterization should address the elements summarised in Table 3.2.3 below.

 3.3 Integration with Official Statistics